zaidmonis/zaidmonis/README.md

-# Somebody who loves to a fail a lot, But never gets afraid of failures.
+# Somebody who loves to fail a lot, But never gets afraid of failures.

 > Hello World, This is Mohd Zaid.